VatsalPatel18/Graph-Attention-Autoencoder-for-MultiOmics-Analysis/README.md

 ## Overview

-This repository contains the codebase for our research project titled **"Graph Attention Networks for Biomedical Insights: MultiOmics Integration for Risk Stratification and Biomarker Identification"**, submitted to ICML 2024.
+This repository contains the codebase for our research project titled **"Graph Attention Networks for Biomedical Insights: MultiOmics Integration for Risk Stratification and Biomarker Identification"**.
 The project leverages advanced Graph Attention Networks (GATs) to integrate and analyze multiomic data types, such as gene expression, mutations, methylation, and copy number alterations, with a primary focus on head and neck squamous cell carcinoma (HNSCC).

 ## Key Insights and Methodology